-Project Sparrow is DARE’s new flagship project.
-Building on the knowledge gained by the now retired Cryogenics team, Project Sparrow aims to:
+Project Sparrow was DARE’s flagship project from 2020 to 2022.
+Building on the knowledge gained by the now retired Cryogenics team, Project Sparrow aimed to:

-Project Sparrow is fully run by a team of students, 9 of them working on the project full-time and 22 as part-time engineers.
+Project Sparrow was fully run by a team of students, 9 of them working on the project full-time and 22 as part-time engineers.

 Without the support of our partners, this project could never have happened.

-In the future this will enable DARE to go orbital, with engines based on the lessons that will be learned from Project Sparrow.
+In the future the knowledge gained during this project will enable DARE to go orbital, with engines based on the lessons that were learned from Project Sparrow.

 DLX-150B Engine, showing the 3D printed nozzle.